Arjung352/GeekGuru/README.md

 ## Team GeekGuru

 We are **Team GeekGuru**, a group of enthusiastic developers participating in the Pixel Wizard Hackathon.
 Our team members include:
-- [Team Leader & Layout as well as Lead developer] - Arjun Gupta
+- [Arjun Gupta] -Team Leader & Layout as well as Lead developer
 - [Ansh Bunsal] - style & data Developer
 - [Aakansha] - UI/UX Designer
 - [Adarsh Sharma] - Logic Builder